Skip to Main Content

 Repossession

 If a lender seizes your asset to sell, you could still be on the hook for additional payment.
 Continuing the example above, let's say the car sells for $1,500.
-After late fees, additional interest and auction fees, you owe the lender $2,400, not $2,000.
+After late fees, additional interest, and auction fees, you owe the lender $2,400, not $2,000.
 Since it only recouped $1,500 of that amount, you could be billed for the remaining $900.

 Secured vs. unsecured personal loans

 It's important to understand the differences between secured vs. unsecured loans when you're shopping around.
 A secured personal loan requires you to pledge an asset, like a savings account or vehicle, that the lender can take if you don't repay the loan.
 An unsecured loan doesn't.
+As a result, you could get a lower rate or a higher loan amount with a secured loan.
+But because there's an asset involved, they can take longer to approve and fund.
+Also, not all lenders offering personal loans offer secured personal loans.

-You may want to apply for a secured loan if you were approved for an unsecured loan but the amount was too low or the APR was too high.
+You may want to apply for a secured loan if you were approved for an unsecured loan, but the amount was too low or the APR was too high.
 A secured loan can also be a good choice when you can't qualify for an unsecured loan.

 Where can I get a secured loan?